gnosis/GECO/Proposals/OrcaProposal.md

 ### What project are you building
 > We are building Orca Protocol: a gas-efficient and Sybil-resistant DAO implementation using ERC1155.
 ### Why did you decide to build it
 > We believe that existing governance frameworks lack ways to meaningfully manage hierarchy and permissions.
 The DAO usability problems result in voter apathy and misaligned voter incentives.
-Therefore, we are excited to build a flexible, adaptable, and user-friendly DAO implimentation.
+Therefore, we are excited to build a flexible, adaptable, and user-friendly DAO implimentation with Orca Protocol.
 ### How long will it take
 > Estimation of how long you will need to finalize the project
 ### How much funding are you requesting